themantissa/documentation/source/faq.rst

 ObjectRocket is the next generation cloud database.
-We've built a Industrial Strength platform specifically for MongoDB using state of the art hardware like Solid State Disks (SSDs) so that you never have to worry about performance, geo-diverse colocations so you never have to worry about backups and instant on capacity so that you can scale instantly.
+We've built a Industrial Strength platform specifically for MongoDB using state of the art hardware, e.g. SSDs, PCIe Flash,  so that you never have to worry about performance and instant on capacity so that you can scale instantly.

 What do we manage?